Digital research methods for textual dataMethodology courses and philosophy of science

 - Participants can work with text data supplied for the course or they can explore text data of their own to work with.

-After completion of this workshop, you will:
+After completion of this workshop, you will be able to:

 - Scrape and clean textual data from social media and news articles;